 Board Composition & Governance Framework

-Dearn’s governance approach is notably risk-averse, with a preference for operational stability and incremental change over disruptive innovation.
-This has supported consistency but may hinder responsiveness to fast-evolving market conditions, particularly in digital retail and sustainability.
+- Risk-Averse Culture (Strategic Constraint): The company’s governance approach is notably risk-averse.
+It prioritizes operational stability and incremental change over disruptive innovation.
+This culture, while ensuring consistency, may seriously hinder responsiveness to fast-evolving market conditions, particularly in areas like digital retail and sustainability.

 Download Free ACCA Exam Cheat Sheet!